umgbhalla/dotfiles/README.md

     ```
     sudo pacman -S xorg-xinit xorg-server bspwm sxhkd
     ```
-4. Install a terminal emulator.
-I've used nearly every popular terminal in existence and `st` is the best one by far.
-    ```
-    yay -S st
-    ```
-    This will just use the default version of `st`.
-To use my configured version of `st`, see [cloning](#cloning).
+4. (Optional) If you choose to not use `st` as a terminal emulator, make sure you install one and change the `TERM` environment variable located in `.profile` and update the binding in `sxhkdrc`.
 5. Setup audio.
     ```
     yay -S pulseaudio pulseaudio-alsa pulseaudio-ctl
-    sudo reboot
     ```
     You may need to edit the configuration files, which I have done in my dotfiles.
-6. Install my dotfiles.
+6. Log out and log back in, then install my dotfiles.
 See [cloning](#cloning) for more details.
-7. Reboot.
-Then log back in as the user you created to verify everything is functioning properly.
     ```
-    sudo reboot
+    exit
     ```

 ## Additional Configuration <a name="addconfig"></a>